MicrosoftDocs/architecture-center/docs/example-scenario/integration/app-gateway-internal-api-management-function-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 - API Management [validation policies](/azure/api-management/validation-policies) are available to validate API requests and responses against an OpenAPI schema.
-These are not a replacement for a [Web Application Firewall](/azure/web-application-firewall/overview), but they can provide additional protection against some threats.
-Note that adding validation policies can have performance implications, so we recommend you use performance load tests to assess their impact on API throughput.
+These features aren't a replacement for a [Web Application Firewall](/azure/web-application-firewall/overview), but they can provide additional protection against some threats.
+Adding validation policies can have performance implications, so we recommend you use performance load tests to assess their impact on API throughput.
 - Deploy Azure Web Application Firewall (WAF) in front of API Management to provide protection against common web application exploits and vulnerabilities.
-- [Leverage named values with Key Vault secrets](/azure/api-management/api-management-howto-properties) to protect sensitive information in APIM policies.
+- [Apply named values with Key Vault secrets](/azure/api-management/api-management-howto-properties) to protect sensitive information in APIM policies.
 - Use [Application Gateway for external access of an internal APIM instance](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway) to protect APIM instance and to enable hybrid connectivity.
 - Deploy the API Management gateway in a VNet, to support hybrid connectivity and increased security.
 - VNet peering provides great performance in a region, but it has a scalability limit of max 500 networks.
 If you require more workloads to be connected, use a [hub spoke design](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) or [Azure vWAN](/azure/virtual-wan/virtual-wan-about).